 There are several outfits that will rent you a scooter so that you can explore the island at your leisure.
-Interesting, petrol is sold by roadside stands in reused bottles — often these bottles started as whiskey bottles.
+Interestingly, petrol is sold by roadside stands in reused bottles — often these bottles started as whiskey bottles.

-Driving a scooter can be thrilling way to explore, but be warned that the island has steep windy roads.
+Driving a scooter can be a thrilling way to explore, but be warned that the island has steep windy roads.
 There have been many accidents involving inexperienced tourist drivers who have had a cocktail or two before taking to the road.